 He registered his second career double-double with 17 points and 10 rebounds against Maryland (Jan.
-19).
+19) in his first start since injuring his ankle.
 Smith tallied a team-high 22 points in Virginia's win over Clemson (Jan.
 22).
+He again led the team in scoring with 24 points against Virginia Tech (Jan.
+27).
+His 24 points vs. Providence (Feb.
+2) led UVa.
+Smith made the game-winning three-pointer with 5.2 seconds remaining in UVa's 56-55 win over Florida State (Feb.
+9).

-Last season, Smith played in 27 of 31 games and aver-

-aged 12.2 points per game.
+Last season, Smith played in 27 of 31 games and averaged 12.2 points per game.
 He rarely practiced with the team in the latter portion of the season due to his back injury.